007revad/Syno_DSM_Extractor_GUI/README.md

 ### Download the script

-1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Syno_DSM_Extractor_GUI/releases
+1. Download the latest version _Syno_DSM_Extractor_GUI_compiled.zip_ from https://github.com/007revad/Syno_DSM_Extractor_GUI/releases
-2. Save the download zip file to a folder on the Synology.
+2. Save the download zip file to a folder on your computer.
 3. Unzip the zip file.

 ### To run the script via task scheduler